1amn0body/ImageGetter_APOD-xkcd/README.md

 A script to set up the Task Scheduler under Windows is not supported right now, but hopefully will be added in future.

 The executable .exe file is built with <a href="http://www.pyinstaller.org/" target="_blank">PyInstaller</a>.
-Other platform releases will may be added in the future.
+Other platform releases may be added in the future.